-Note from Randy: Sam has worked for EPM as one of my staff editors for many years and does an excellent job.
-She also serves with Life Impact Ministries, an outstanding organization that offers hosted places of rest, retreat, and renewal for ministry leaders, and she is a certified biblical counselor with r3stored.com.
+Note from Randy: Doreen has worked for EPM as one of my staff editors for many years and does an excellent job.
+She is a certified biblical counselor and also serves other local and national organizations as editor, writer, and support staff.

 2020 was a year that anyone might label as out of control.
 These ensuing years haven’t shown much improvement.
 We like to have things under control.
 Our problems begin when we both desire and expect circumstances to be under our control.